 Open to residents of the hotel and non-residents.
 Booking is essential.

 By the 1930s Burgh Island had become one of the most popular hotels of it’s time.
 Improvements and additions to the hotel were made during the 1930s, including the addition of The Captain’s Cabin, literally the captain’s cabin of HMS Ganges, a warship built in 1821.
-Used as a lovely private dining space for small parties.
-If you prefer a less formal evening, please ask to dine in our Captain’s Cabin, where the dress code is smart but not black tie.
+The Captain’s Cabin forms part of the Nettlefold seafood restaurant.
+This area can also be used as a lovely private dining space for small parties.